-Open source previously meant users had permission to use and modify a software’s code, and improve it however they wished.
-Nowadays, the open source philosophy and community has grown immensely to include physical products, and open source software is now in billions of devices worldwide.
+Open source previously meant users had permission to use and modify software code, and improve it however they wished.
+Today, the open source philosophy and community has grown immensely to include physical products, and open source software powers billions of devices worldwide.

-Open source 3D printers are the backbone that formed the affordable 3D printer range we have now, starting from the RepRap movement more than a decade ago.
-Therefore, we ranked our favorite open source 3D printers, with links to the source files and where to buy them.
+Open source 3D printers helped launch the affordable 3D printer range we have now, starting from the RepRap movement more than a decade ago.
+Therefore, we ranked our favorite open source 3D printers, with links to the 3D printer source files, and where to buy them.

 What is open source?

 Open source encourages collaboration and the sharing of improvements with the community, leading to faster innovation and better technology for everyone.
-Without any IP holding people back from experimenting and improving 3D printers, fantastic new developments can occur.
+Without any IP holding people back from experimenting and improving open source 3D printer designs, fantastic new developments can occur.

 - A number of open source software feature in our best free 3D software guide.

-- Open source software also feature in our best 3D CAD software ranking.
+- Open source 3D printer software also feature in our best 3D printer software guide.

 How can open source improve 3D printers?